perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 Unlike more widely adopted frameworks, Solid's ecosystem hasn't matured yet.
 You'll find incompatible libraries, [uncaught internal errors](https://github.com/solidjs/solid/issues/97), and less documentation and blogs compared to other options.

-## The Future for Flowtide
+## The Future for Blooft

-In a future update, I plan on making an API that lets anybody with web development skills extend Flowtide to include new features and capabilities that weren't otherwise possible.
+In a future update, I plan on making an API that lets anybody with web development skills extend Blooft to include new features and capabilities that weren't otherwise possible.

-The idea is to use a fully typed JavaScript library as a wrapper for an API that works like `window.flowtide.function()` for different actions.
+The idea is to use a fully typed JavaScript library as a wrapper for an API that works like `window.blooft.function()` for different actions.

-Once you compile your code using a build tool like Webpack, you can upload the file to Flowtide, and it will run on every New Tab.
+Once you compile your code using a build tool like Webpack, you can upload the file to Blooft, and it will run on every New Tab.
 If you want it to be public, you can file a PR on a dedicated repository that hosts community plugins.
 All submissions will be examined for malicious code before being made public.

 ## Conclusion

-This update makes Flowtide faster, more customizable, and more feature-rich.
+This update makes Blooft faster, more customizable, and more feature-rich.
 Stay tuned for more exciting changes.